-In the following circumstances it is not necessary to organise a call for proposals before awarding grants201:
+In the following circumstances it is not necessary to organise a call for proposals before awarding grants 2002:

-a) Exceptional and duly substantiated emergencies (urgency).

-b) For the purposes of humanitarian aid and civil protection operations or for crisis management aid.
-This provision is mutatis mutandis applicable to programmes funded by the EDF under emergency assistance provided for in Articles 72 and/or 73 of the Cotonou Agreement.

-c) Where the grant is awarded to a body with a de jure or de facto monopoly, duly substantiated in the award decision.
-'De facto' or 'de jure' monopoly means that one of the grant beneficiaries, (or it may also be a consortium):
+- a) Exceptional and duly substantiated emergencies (urgency). - b) For the purposes of humanitarian aid and civil protection operations or for crisis management aid.
+This provision is mutatis mutandis applicable to programmes funded by the EDF under emergency assistance provided for in Articles 72 and/or 73 of the Cotonou Agreement. - c) Where the grant is awarded to a body with a de jure or de facto monopoly, duly substantiated in the award decision.
+'De facto' or 'de jure' monopoly means that one of the grant beneficiaries, (or it may also be a consortium): - has exclusive competence in the field of activity and/or geographical area to which the grant relates pursuant to any applicable law; or

-• has exclusive competence in the field of activity and/or geographical area to which the grant relates pursuant to any applicable law; or d) Where the grant is to be awarded to a body identified by the relevant basic act 202, as beneficiary of a grant or to bodies designated by the Member States, under their responsibility, where those Member States are identified by a basic act as beneficiaries of a grant.
+- is the only organisation (i) operating or (ii) capable of operating in the field of activity and/or geographical area to which the grant relates by virtue of all considerations of fact and law. - d) Where the grant is to be awarded to a body identified by the relevant basic act 203, as beneficiary of a grant or to bodies designated by the Member States, under their responsibility, where those Member States are identified by a basic act as beneficiaries of a grant.
 Note that 'basic act' refers to the Regulation governing the programme.
-It is not sufficient to identify a body for a direct award in financing decisions/annual action programmes, as these do not constitute basic acts.
+It is not sufficient to identify a body for a direct award in financing decisions/annual action programmes, as these do not constitute basic acts. - e) In case of research and technological development, to bodies identified in the work programme, where the basic act expressly provides for that possibility, and on condition that the action does not fall under the scope of a call for proposals. - f) For actions with specific characteristics that require a particular type of body on account of its technical competence, its high degree of specialisation or its administrative power, on condition that the actions concerned do not fall within the scope of a call for proposals.
+These cases must be duly substantiated in the award decision.